-As an intern at GreenWater Laboratories, Alicia supports all laboratory directed efforts and is learning new skills in the fields of chemistry and biology.
+As a recent graduate, Alicia supports all laboratory directed efforts and is learning new skills in the fields of chemistry and biology.
 Alicia currently assists in algal toxin analysis by preparing samples for enzyme-linked immunosorbent assay (ELISA) and mass spectrometry.
 She also utilizes preparative scale high performance liquid chromatography (HPLC) to purify algal toxins and assists in maintaining the algal culture room.
 In addition, Alicia is currently implementing chlorophyll a analysis in order to expand the services offered by GWL/CL.

-Alicia is currently attending Jacksonville University where she will receive a B.S. in Biology in May 2013.
+Alicia recently graduated from Jacksonville University where she received a B.S. in Biology.
 Alicia grew up in Jacksonville, FL and is a Marine Corps veteran.